simonesilvestroni/m2m-website/_newsletter/2021-04-02-article-switch-to-reaper.md

 ---
-title: 'Newsletter: Article about why I switched to REAPER'
+title: '📝 Article about why I switched to REAPER'
 date: '2021-04-02'
 last_modified_at: '2021-04-02 21:21:28'
 description: 'I published the first article of a 3-part series about how and why I switched from Pro Tools to REAPER.'